monofuel/badmars/README.md

 current bugs:
 - first login takes a while. a long while.
-- unit movement is a little jumpy on the client when server ticks are on time
+- unit movement is a little jumpy on the client when server ticks are actually on time (ha ha ha ha oh dear...)
 - when starting multiple services at once, sometimes the tables in rethinkdb aren't generated properly and have duplicates. delete the duplicates and start just one service.